-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Altium Limited ('company' or 'parent entity') as at 30 June 2013 and the results of all subsidiaries for the year then ended.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Altium Limited ('company' or 'parent entity') as at 30 June 2014 and the results of all subsidiaries for the year then ended.
 Altium Limited and its subsidiaries together are referred to in these financial statements as the 'consolidated entity'.

-Subsidiaries are all those entities over which the consolidated entity has the power to govern the financial and operating policies, generally accompanying a shareholding of more than one-half of the voting rights.
-The effects of potential exercisable voting rights are considered when assessing whether control exists.
+Subsidiaries are all those entities over which the consolidated entity has control.
+The consolidated entity controls an entity when the consolidated entity is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
 Subsidiaries are fully consolidated from the date on which control is transferred to the consolidated entity.
 They are de-consolidated from the date that control ceases.